kwhitehall/otcmarketsScraper/README.md

 RUN::

 javac -cp "path/with/selenium/jars/*:."
-Scrapper.java
+Scraper.java

 java -cp "path/with/selenium/jars/*:."
-Scrapper otc seeds.txt
+Scraper otc seeds.txt

 NOTE: otc folder will be created on its own in the current directory.
 Make sure the seeds.txt path is correct.